If you are interested in sewing, quilting or embroidery “Sewing Essentials Online” has something for you.

 If you are just keen on carrying out small repairs and alterations then any affordable model that provides a selection of foot attachments will suffice.
 Look out for a least a buttonhole foot, a zipper foot and a plastic foot for delicate fabric materials.

-For very basic sewing pick a model that offers at least a basic range of different stitches.
+For very basic sewing, pick a model that offers at least a basic range of different stitches.
 A few zig-zag stitches, different lengths of straight stitches and at least an automatic buttonhole are a basic minimum to get you started.
+As shown below, you can easily expand your range and soon be producing a variety of looks.

 If you are comfortable with this level of sewing and don’t feel you will expand your skills into a hobby then it’s all about getting the most reliable machine at the most affordable price.
 Like any cheaper product these days build quality, build material and warranty may all be compromised if you elect for a really cheap model so make sure you do your research and buy a machine that is sturdy and reliable.